 We run a programme of yacht and dinghy racing, as well as practical and theory training all year round.

 All classes of yacht and dinghy are welcome, but the emphasis is on enjoyment and arguing over a pint in the clubhouse afterwards.
 Our site and facilities are first class, having been newly built in 1999.
 We have both drying and deep water moorings, a boat yard and workshops.
 We also have probably the best yacht club bar in England, built on an island site out in the river with stunning views to the city and down to the Thames Barrier.

 - If you're interested in joining why not come along on a Tuesday evening or weekend afternoon/evening to look around and meet us.

-The Tall Ships Regatta will start from Falmouth in Cornwall on Sunday 31 August.
-40-50 sailing ships will race to a finishing line off the Isle of Wight.
-From there the ships will sail on to the Thames Estuary, and complete their voyages on Thursday 4 September and Friday 5 September at Woolwich in south east London.
+The Tall Ships Regatta started from Falmouth in Cornwall on Sunday 31 August.
+40-50 sailing ships raced to a finishing line off the Isle of Wight.
+From there the ships sail on to the Thames Estuary, completing their voyages on 5th and 6th September at Greenwich.

 GYC represented in the 2014 Tall Ships Regatta